hylandtechoutreach/webskillup/Lesson06Conditionals/ConditionalDebugging.md

 # Self-Paced Work: Conditional Debugging
 One of the most important parts of programming is [debugging](https://en.wikipedia.org/wiki/Debugging) - the process of finding and fixing errors in code.
 In this activity, practice debugging an existing program.
+You may not be familiar with these structures yet, but see if you can figure out how to work with them!

 [**Click here to view the starter Repl project.**](https://replit.com/@HylandOutreach/ConditionalDebugging) Fork the project to begin.